 Who is the hospice caregiver?
 For the sake of this blog, a caregiver is anyone caring for a dying patient– whether you are a formal paid caregiver, a son or daughter, a grandchild, a neighbor, a friend, a hospice employee, or any healthcare provider.
 A hospice caregiver is any individual providing any type of care for a patient who is either on hospice or is close to end of life.

-Where is hospice provided?
-We often see hospice care at home.
+We often see hospice care provided at home.
 Home can be wherever an older adult may live- whether it’s a house, apartment, trailer, RV, adult foster home, retirement community, assisted living facility, or even a yurt in the woods (Yes, I’ve made home visits there).

 Research has shown that 59- 81% of the general population would actually prefer to die at home.
 Dying at home has been found to improve family satisfaction, improve patient outcomes, improve “quality of death,” and decrease caregiver burden (1).